Skip to content

 3. 6012 Welding Rod

-The amazing thing about 6012 welding rods is that they produce very little splatter and a consistent arc, allowing you to effortlessly weld on both AC and DC welding machines.
+The great thing about 6012 welding rods is that they provide a steady arc with minimal splatter, making it easy to weld on both AC and DC welding equipment.
 Unlike 6010 and 6011, however, 6012 cannot be used for thick materials.
 6012 welding rods also produce a lot of waste material, forcing you to clean your welds frequently.
 This welding rod can be used for open joints, repair welding, and welding carbon steel that is rusted and corroded.

 4. 6013 Welding Rod

 If you want clean results with little splatter, 6013 welding rods are a good option.
 Even though it produces less splatter, it has moderate penetration, making it suitable for a wide range of applications.
 Welding metal sheets, ship construction and maintenance, and working on mild steel surfaces and objects are just a few of the applications for the 6013 welding rod.
-This welding rod, like most other welding rods, can be used with either AC or DC currents, depending on your needs.
+Depending on your requirements, this welding rod, like the majority of others, can be used with either AC or DC currents.

 5. 7018 Welding Rod